How to clear system storage on iPhone

 Why is my iPhone System Data so high?

-System Data iPhone category in storage can take up a lot of space because it includes many types of files that users tend to overlook when cleaning their device like various caches, logs, updates, Siri voices and much more.
+Your iPhone System Data is so high because it includes many types of files that users tend to overlook when cleaning their device.
+This category contains various caches, logs, updates, Siri voices, and more.

 Can I delete System Data on iPhone?

-There’s no way to delete iPhone System Data as a whole, but you can clear specific files within that category to free up space on your device.
-From clearing app caches to resetting your device, try going through solutions outlined above.
+You can't delete System Data on your iPhone directly, but you can clear specific files within that category to free up space.
+This includes clearing app caches, managing downloads, or resetting your device as outlined in the solutions above.

 Why is iPhone storage full when I have iCloud?